marionbarker/loopdocs/docs/browser/phone-install.md

 ![enable or disable automatic update for Loop](img/testflight-auto-update.png){width="300"}
 {align="center"}

-When you are ready to install, just open the *TestFlight* app and click Install to get the most recent build and then click Open when it completes the installation.
+When you are ready to install, just open the *TestFlight* app and click Install to get the most recent build, and then click Open when it completes the installation.
 All your settings and connections to CGM and Pump are maintained.

 If you tap on the bottom row that says `Previous Builds`, highlighted by the dashed-green rectangle, you can view and choose an older build (as long as it has not expired).